pkg-tool/vibro/docs/src/themes.md

 # Themes

-Zed comes with a number of built-in themes, with more themes available as extensions.
+Vector comes with a number of built-in themes, with more themes available as extensions.

 ## Selecting a Theme